jmelnick101/AlentiginosusRhizobia/README.md

 This was tested in R using 2 different packages to compare their conclusions: the `mantel.test` function of "ape" and the `mantel.rtest` function of "ade4".
 Note that the former takes the data as matrices while the latter takes dist objects.

 The geographic distance matrix was created using [Geographic Distance Matrix Generator](https://biodiversityinformatics.amnh.org/open_source/gdmg/).
+You can replicate this by running the program on the provided file `sitesFinal.txt` and naming the resulting matrix `GeoDistMatFinal.txt`.
+Select the `Full NxN Matrix` option.

 Make sure that your input matrices are in the same order and have the same names for each entry.
 For some reason, the geographic distance matrix produced by GeographicDistanceMatrixGenerator listed 43U_bin.1 and 43U_bin.2 as having a distance of NaN instead of 0.00, so that had to be manually edited.